zuora/sdk-java-samples/doc/product-api.md

 # Product API

 Products describe the specific goods or services you offer to your customers.
-For example, if you offer both a Standard and a Premium version of your service, each version would be a separate Product.
 They can be used in conjunction with Plans and Prices to configure pricing.